antzGames/GDExtensions_VS_GDScript_Test/README.md

 This video on Youtube explains everything better: https://youtu.be/qDXomV7Ojko

 Tested using Godot 4.3 stable.
+GDExtention shared library only created for Windows.